Guerilla marketing is a solved problem. 👀

 Tactic #3: Insert mentions of your products into your post

-The most common way people try to market themselves on Reddit is just blatantly inserting links into comments.
+The most common way people try to do content marketing on Reddit is just blatantly inserting links into comments.

-This has about a 85% chance of blowing up in your face, but if done correctly and with the proper approach – this could work.
+This has about an 85% chance of blowing up in your face, but if done correctly and with the proper approach – this could work.

 It’s OKAY to try this in the following circumstances: